Porsche Taycan Cross Turismo Review

 Porsche Taycan Cross Turismo At A Glance

-There’s a risk that cars which are perceived as being tricky to pigeonhole are consequently considered less desirable.
-If would-be customers can’t easily determine a model’s immediate rivals, there’s a danger it could be assumed to be a curio and be best avoided.
-An exception to this rule is the Porsche Taycan Cross Turismo — not a conventional estate, SUV or grand tourer, yet extraordinarily rewarding as an ownership proposition.
+Cars perceived as tricky to pigeonhole risk being considered less desirable — if would-be customers can’t easily determine a model’s immediate rivals, there’s a danger of it being thought upon as a best-avoided curio.
+A rare exception to this rule is the Porsche Taycan Cross Turismo — not a conventional estate, SUV or grand tourer, yet extraordinarily rewarding as an ownership proposition.
 Find out why with our full Porsche Taycan Cross Turismo review.

-Best Electric SUVLet’s determine what the Taycan Cross Turismo actually is to get more secure handle on its place.
-Thanks to its large tailgate at the back, it’s a more practical take on the slinky Porsche Taycan Sport Saloon — an estate version of it, if not in the sense most car buyers associate with the word.
-Hang on, though — isn’t that brief what the Porsche Taycan Sport Turismo fulfils?
-It is, although the Cross Turismo with which it shared the majority of its bodywork predates it.
+To get a more secure handle on its place in the market let’s first determine what the Porsche Taycan Cross Turismo actually.
+Thanks to its long tailgate, it’s a more practical take on the slinky four-door Porsche Taycan Sport Saloon — an estate version of it, certainly, if not in the sense most people associate with the word.
+Hang on, though — isn’t that brief the Porsche Taycan Sport Turismo fulfils?
+Yes, although the Cross Turismo with which it shares the majority of its bodywork came along first.

-As per other Taycans, the Cross Turismo is fully electric, each of the three available models fitted with a motor at either end to provide four-wheel drive, benefitting traction to enhance performance and maintain momentum on slippery surfaces.
+As per other Porsche Taycans, the Cross Turismo is fully electric, each of the three current models fitted with a motor at either end providing four-wheel drive, benefitting traction to both enhance performance and maintain momentum on slippery surfaces.

-So, which cars could be considered as alternatives to the Taycan Cross Turismo.
-In truth, there’s nothing directly comparable.
-In its most rapid M60 guise the BMW i5 Touring out-estates the Porsche but doesn’t provide any off-road prowess.
-If the latter trait’s more important to you than how well it behaves on asphalt, the electric Mercedes G-Class with EQ Technology makes a bold statement.
+So, which cars could be considered as lateral thinking alternatives to the Taycan Cross Turismo given there’s nothing directly comparable?
+In its most rapid M60 xDrive guise the BMW i5 Touring out-estates the Porsche but doesn’t provide any off-road prowess.
+If the latter’s more important to you than how well it behaves on asphalt, the electric Mercedes G-Class with EQ Technology makes a bold statement.

-Quicker versions of the Polestar 3 provide a more value-focused take on the Cross Turimo recipe, even though the ingredients are more SUV than estate-flavoured, while the Kia EV6 GT — yes, we did say Kia in the same breath as a Porsche — is a comparable bargain in performance terms if not troubling the Taycan in most other metric.
+Quicker versions of the Polestar 3 provide a less expensive take on the Cross Turimo recipe, even though the ingredients are more SUV- than estate-flavoured, while the Kia EV6 GT — yes, we did say Kia in the same breath as a Porsche — is a comparable bargain in performance terms, if not troubling the Taycan in most other metrics.

 An intriguing one to watch for in 2026 is the Denza Z9GT.
 Never heard of it?
 That maybe won’t matter — Denza is BYD’s luxury car brand and that few people knew what a BYD was until a couple of years ago hasn’t stopped its models finding fans very quickly.